povs/ListerBundle/docs/optimisation.md

 ### When not to use lazy field?

-Fields should be marked as lazy only on lists which will be **paged**.
+Fields should be marked as lazy only on lists which will be **paginated**.
 It's not recommended to use it with list types like `export` which will fetch all rows from the table.